ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-reusable_repel/pt-reusable_repel.md

 6) Trough the `DummyTakeTrap`, the repel counter is increased by the previously set value

 The `DummyTakeTrap` command is otherwise unused, so it's been replaced with a custom one in order to access the dynamic offset of the repel counter, and set the counter to the new value.
+The custom command is necessary as there is no way to access the dynamic offset using only vanilla scripting commands.
 This is the raw assembly code:

 <details>